 The researchers would now like to determine which of the more than 100 proteins in mosquito saliva are mediating the effects on the immune system and whether these effects could increase disease development.
 Identifying these proteins could help in the design of strategies to fight transmission of Zika, dengue, and other viral diseases transmitted by Aedes aegypti mosquitoes.

-The Vaccine Treatment and Evaluation Unit at Baylor College of Medicine (in collaboration with other study sites, including Emory University School of Medicine), was awarded more than $1 million in funding from the National Institutes of Health to study people infected with Zika virus to better understand the infection and the immune responses following infection.
+The Vaccine Treatment and Evaluation Unit at Baylor College of Medicine (in collaboration with other study sites, including Emory University School of Medicine), was awarded more than $1 million in funding from the National Institutes of Health to study people infected with Zika virus to better understand immune responses following infection.

 The study aims to ascertain how the immune system responds to Zika virus infection and whether and how the immune response might differ from person to person, especially for those who have mild versus more severe symptoms or for those who have been previously infected with another flavivirus.
-This knowledge will aid the development and testing of an effective vaccine against Zika.
+This knowledge is necessary to aid the development and testing of an effective vaccine against Zika.

-Dr. Shital Patel, principal investigator of the study, and coworkers began enrolling volunteers in July 2016.
-People infected with Zika virus who volunteer to participate provide blood, saliva, and urine samples over the course of several months.
-The researchers conduct laboratory tests on these samples to determine (1) how the human body protects itself from the virus (by assessing antibody formation and the activation of certain types of immune system cells such as T cells) and (2) how long the virus lasts in certain parts of the body (by using PCR tests to detect viral genetic material in different body fluids).
+Dr. Shital Patel, principal investigator of the study, and coworkers began enrolling volunteers with Zika virus infection (and control subjects) in July 2016.
+Participants in this study provide blood, saliva, and urine samples over the course of several months.
+The researchers then conduct laboratory tests on these samples to determine (1) how the human body protects itself from the virus (by assessing antibody formation and the activation of certain types of immune system cells such as T cells) and (2) how long the virus lasts in certain parts of the body (by using PCR tests to detect viral genetic material in different body fluids).

 Dr. Patel and her team have published a report, where they examined the responses of several types of immune cells and the levels of viral persistence in five patients with acute symptomatic Zika virus infection.
 They described the detection of Zika-virus specific antibodies and T cell activation, as well as viral RNA levels in body fluids.